 In 2023, the Texas legislature added a new enhancement to the Texas Manslaughter law.
 The new enhancement applies to situations where someone was killed as a result of damage to a critical infrastructure facility.
 Learn more about the 2023 enhancement here.

 The Penal Code codifies the Texas Manslaughter law under Title 5 “Offenses Against the Person,” Chapter 19 “Criminal Homicide.”
 Learn more about the Texas offense of Manslaughter below.

 The current Texas law defines the offense of Manslaughter in Penal Code Section §19.04 as follows:

 (a) A person commits an offense if he recklessly causes the death of an individual.

-You can be charged with Manslaughter if the state’s attorneys believe that each of the elements of 19.04(a) as described in the section above have been met.
+You can be charged with Manslaughter in Texas if the state’s attorneys believe that each of the elements of 19.04(a) as described in the section above have been met.
 Sometimes Manslaughter charges might be the result of a plea bargain where a person was initially charged with a higher grade of criminal homicide like Murder.